StiglCZ/engine/readme.md

 ### Security

+Currently, there are none known security vulnearibilities. <br>

 Please, do not download 3rd party mods if you can't see the source without first checking with something like virustotal.
-The mods are just plain binaries, and the engine has no control over them and neither do I, so its on your own risk to download 3rd party mods.
+The mods are effectively just plain binaries full of machine code, and the engine has no control over them and neither do I, so its on your own risk to download 3rd party mods, or even 3rd party games.

 ### Index 0 thingies

 ##### Script
-Empty script, which can be used when your game object doesn't need a script
+Empty script, which can be used when your game object doesn't need a script.
+Its also faster than loading empty script, so please use it.

 ##### Model
-Empty model, thats invisible and can be used for scripts when putting empty objects to recieve update signals
+Empty model, thats invisible and can be used for scripts when putting empty objects to recieve update and start signals.

 ### Networking